-Members of this team need to be present onsite by Tuesday afternoon if possible or at least by Wednesday afternoon (remember to book accommodation for the Wednesday and Tuesday nights) and are invited to the Teams drinks and nibbles 8:30pm on Wednesday evening.
+Members of this team need to be present onsite by Saturday afternoon if possible or at least by Sunday afternoon (remember to book accommodation for the Saturday night) and are invited to the Teams drinks and nibbles 8:30pm on Saturday evening.

 Full Team Description